 Most of my work is documentarian more than it is fine art of any kind, though I enjoy dabbling in conceptual and abstract domains now and then.
 Recently I have been much more direct, methodical, and unpretentious in my approach to photography.
-In an age of perpetual and ubiquitous image production paying attention to what is ordinarily beneath notice is almost an act of rebellion.
+In an age of perpetual and ubiquitous image production I derive some amount of satisfaction from paying attention to what is ordinarily beneath notice.

 I also work with music as a digital distributor, record label owner, and occasional DJ (but not for a living or anything).
 If you’re curious have a look at my Creative Commons music portal or many house and techno or psytrance and downtempo mixes.